capsule-corp-ternoa/ternoa-doc/docs/for-developers/sdk/events.md

 	- **Summary:** The marketplace configuration has been updated.
 Parameters can be unchanged (Noop), Removed or Set
 	- **Datas returned:**
   		- marketplaceId: *number*
-  		- commissionFeeType: *optionnal string : Remove or Set*
+  		- commissionFeeType: *optional string : Remove or Set*
-  		- commissionFee: *optionnal string*
+  		- commissionFee: *optional string*
-  		- commissionFeeRounded: *optionnal Number*
+  		- commissionFeeRounded: *optional Number*
-  		- listingFeeType: *optionnal string : Remove or Set*
+  		- listingFeeType: *optional string : Remove or Set*
-  		- listingFee: *optionnal string*
+  		- listingFee: *optional string*
-  		- listingFeeRounded: *optionnal Number*
+  		- listingFeeRounded: *optional Number*
-  		- accountList: *optionnal Array of strings as AccountId32*
+  		- accountList: *optional Array of strings as AccountId32*
-  		- offchainData: *optionnal string*
+  		- offchainData: *optional string*

  - ### MarketplaceMintFeeSetEvent
 	- **Summary:** The marketplace mint fee has been set.